Charlie Sheen Chats About Directing A Music Video

 Montana and O’Neill developed a friendship because both are from Montana’s hometown of Beat, Montana, according to the Tennessean.
 O’Neill assisted Montana when Montana filmed his video for “Hillbilly Rich.”
 O’Neill’s suggestions earned Montana’s respect, and Montana continued to seek out O’Neill’s advice.

 While O’Neill had a longstanding friendship with Montana, O’Neill also knew Charlie Sheen.
 O’Neill, when first considering a life as a Navy Seal, found inspiration in Sheen’s film Navy Seals.
-According to Extra, O’Neill was curious about Sheen’s perspective on the movie, and reached out to the actor.
+According to Extra, O’Neill was curious about Sheen’s perspective on the movie and reached out to the actor.
 O’Neill encouraged Montana to involve Sheen in Montana’s music video, and Montana agreed.
 O’Neill then sent Sheen the “Hillbilly Rich” video for feedback.

 Sheen’s interest in directing music videos found motivation from O’Neill, who also shared Montana’s “Mostly Stoned” song with Sheen.
 After that, Sheen and Montana started discussing Montana’s next production over the phone.
 Montana then asked Sheen to direct his video for “Mostly Stoned.”
 Montana was thrilled when Sheen agreed to the project.

 Sheen appreciated his time directing Montana’s video more than he anticipated.
-Not only did Sheen enjoy participating in an art form that was outside of his norm, he also felt enthralled by Montana’s song.
+Not only did Sheen enjoy participating in an art form that was outside of his norm, but he also felt enthralled by Montana’s song.
 Sheen’s fascination with “Mostly Stoned” motivated his directing talent because of both the song’s theme and the actor’s ability to derive pride from a job title he never expected.